Singleton, New South Wales

 Singleton is a town on the banks of the Hunter River in New South Wales, Australia.
-Singleton is 197 km (89 mi) north-north-west of Sydney, and 70 km (43 mi) north-west of Newcastle.
-At June 2018, Singleton had an urban population of 16,346.
+Singleton is 202km (126 mi) north-north-west of Sydney, and 70 km (43 mi) north-west of Newcastle.
+As of 2023, Singleton had an estimated urban population of 17,503.

 Singleton's main urban area includes the town centre, Singleton Heights, Dunolly, Darlington, The Retreat, Wattle Ponds and Hunterview.
 Surrounding rural villages include Broke, Camberwell, Jerrys Plains, Goorangoola/Greenlands, Belford and Lower Belford.

 Singleton is located on the north-eastern part of the geological structure known as the Sydney basin, which borders the New England region.

+Singleton is now home to a $100 million dollar lottery winner, the highest in the town’s history.

 History

 The traditional landowners of the land around what is now Singleton are the Wonnarua / Wanaruah people.
 The Wonnarua / Wanaruah people have occupied the land in the Upper Hunter Valley for over 30,000 years.

 Singleton was established in the 1820s.
 In its early years, it was also called Patrick's Plains.
 The Main Northern railway line reached Singleton in 1863 and was the end of the line until 1869.
 The town retains many historic buildings, including the original courthouse built in 1841, various large churches and many traditional Australian pubs.
 The countryside surrounding Singleton contains an unusual number of fine old mansions, reflecting the aristocratic nature of land grants when the area was settled.
 They include 'Neotsfield' (1828), the elaborate 'Baroona' (1829), 'Abbey Green' (1865) and stunning 'Minimbah' (1877).

 A Telegraph Office was opened in Singleton on 25 February 1861 during the construction of the first telegraph line to Queensland.
 That Office combined with the Post Office on 1 January 1870.
 In May 1942, the community celebrated the appointment of the town's first female Telegram Messenger – Miss Daphne Lambkins.
 She was one of the first female Messengers in the Commonwealth.

 Singleton was subject to the major flooding of the Hunter River in 1955, causing extensive damage to the town.
 When the area was being settled, the government originally attempted to create a town at Whittingham in a flood-free area, but the town grew by the river nonetheless.
 An embankment was constructed following the 1955 floods to help protect the town against any future flooding.